2019's Best Electric Guitars for a Child or Beginner

 Music is love, love is music, music is life, and I love my life.
 Thank you and good night.— A. J. McLean

-If you're buying an electric guitar for a child or beginning player, then you'll need to consider getting them lessons of some kind.
+If you're buying an electric guitar for a kid or beginning player, then you'll need to consider getting them lessons of some kind.
 Your solution will depend on several factors, many of them specific to your family or your children.
 In general, a good guitar teacher will cost about $50 an hour; if you have two kids in one family taking lessons, you may be able to arrange a package deal.
 I used to charge $60 an hour for music lessons, and never had a shortage of students, but I was a bit more experienced than other teachers in terms of rock and roll and recording experience.

 Although electronic drums and music keyboards often have a lesson or tutorial mode that can get things started, this is obviously not a feature of guitars, and that increases the chances that you'll need an actual human teacher.
 However, you don't necessarily need to arrange in-person lessons—there are good online courses and Youtube tutorials that are often a great way to learn the basics without spending much money.